SWittouck/SCARAP/README.md

 * `concat`: construct a concatenated core orthogroup alignment from a core genome
 * `fetch`: fetch sequences and store in fasta per orthogroup

+### Obtaining data

+SCARAP works mainly with faa files: amino acid sequences of all (predicted) genes in a genome assembly.
+You can obtain faa files in at least three ways:

+* You can run a gene prediction tool like [Prodigal](https://github.com/hyattpd/Prodigal) on genome assemblies of your favorite strains, or a complete annotation pipeline such as [Prokka](https://github.com/tseemann/prokka) or [Bakta](https://github.com/oschwengers/bakta).
+* You can search your favorite taxon on [NCBI genome](https://www.ncbi.nlm.nih.gov/datasets/genome/) and manually download assemblies in the following way: click on an assembly, click "Download", select "Protein (FASTA)" as file type and click "Download" again.
+* Given a list of assembly accession numbers (i.e. starting with GCA/GCF), you can use [this script](https://github.com/SWittouck/proclasp/blob/master/src/scripts/download_fnas.sh) to download the corresponding faa files.

 ### Inferring a pangenome

 If you want to infer the pangenome of a set of genomes, you only need their faa files (fasta files with protein sequences) as input.
 If the faa files are stored in a folder `faas`, you can infer the pangenome using 16 threads by running: